Hammasa Kohistani

-Biography
+Hammasa Kohistani (حماسه کوهستانی, born 19 December 1987) is a British model, charity worker and beauty pageant titleholder.
+She is of Afghan descent best known for winning the Miss England contest in 2005.
+She was notably the first beauty contestant of Asian descent as well as the first Muslim to be crowned as Miss England.

+Early life

-Kohistani was born in 1987 in Tashkent, Uzbekistan, when it was part of the USSR to Afghan parents who moved there as refugees.
-Kohistani is of the Afghan Tajik ethnic group.
-During the Soviet–Afghan War her parents fled to what was then the Uzbek SSR in the Soviet Union.
+Kohistani was born in 1987 in Tashkent when it was part of the USSR to Afghan parents of Tajik ethnicity.
+Her parents had moved there as refugees during the Soviet–Afghan War.
 She and her parents returned to Kabul, Afghanistan, but in 1996 they escaped from there when the Taliban took control of the city.
-They eventually made it to the United Kingdom and settled in Southall, in West London, where her father Kushal set up a fast food restaurant.
+They eventually made it to Southall, west London, where her father Kushal set up a fast food restaurant.

 Kohistani studied in London and attended Lampton School in Hounslow and was a student at Uxbridge College.
+She then studied brand advertising at the University for the Creative Arts from 2007.

 Modelling career

-Kohistani started as a teenage model and has mostly been a foot model for various shoe brands such as Sophia Webster and Kurt Geirger.
+Kohistani started as a teenage model and has mostly been a foot model for various shoe-brands such as Sophia Webster and Kurt Geirger.

-Kohistani won the Miss England 2005 competition as a brunette, dressed in an ivory white chiffon and silk ball gown.
+At the age of 18, following a two-day competition at Liverpool's Olympia Theatre on 3 September 2005, Kohistani was chosen from 40 contestants to win the Miss England 2005 competition, as a brunette, dressed in an ivory white chiffon and silk ball gown.
 She later said "When they announced that I had won I thought I had misheard.
 I hoped they hadn't, but it took a second to sink in."
 She also said that she was "happy to make history," that "I'm making history and I'm very happy.
 Hopefully I won't be the last" and that she was looking forward to representing England in the Miss World championships.
-The Miss England competition included another Muslim, Sarah Mendly, who had been voted Miss Nottingham.
-Her entry had caused controversy, since contestants typically wear relatively little clothing, and was called upon to pull out of the contest by the Liverpool Islamic Institute.